-You will study this module as part of our BSc (Honours) Nursing (Adult) in partnership with Middlesex University.
+You will study this module as part of our BSc (Honours) Nursing (R39).

 This level 2 practice-based module has a balance of theory and practice.
 You will be supported by a practice tutor for practice learning and an academic tutor for theoretical learning.
-The module will be delivered fully online where you will study five topics that will support your learning in practice.
-You will also be supported in practice by a practice supervisor, assessed by a practice assessor and a practice tutor/academic assessor tutor, who all contribute to helping you to develop your skills and competence in academic study to become an independent learner.
+The module is delivered fully online where you will study five topics that will support your learning in practice.
+You will also be supported in practice by a practice supervisor, be assessed by a practice assessor and a practice tutor/academic assessor tutor, who all contribute to helping you to develop your skills and competence in academic study to become an independent learner.
 You will need to be employed in a health and care setting and have the support of your employer, working a minimum of 26 hrs per week to complete the 770 practice hours required to pass the module.

 What you will study

-This is a 45-week practice module that sits alongside Understanding nursing knowledge and theory (KYD210) to focus on the theoretical concepts that inform nursing practice as part of the BSc (Honours) Nursing.
+This is a 45-week practice module that sits alongside Understanding nursing knowledge and theory (KYN210) where the focus of learning is on the theoretical concepts that inform nursing practice as part of the BSc (Hons) Nursing degree.

 You will study this module regardless of your chosen field of practice: Adult, Children and Young People, Learning Disabilities, or Mental Health.
 This module builds from Stage 1 which introduces you to the broad principles underpinning nursing practice in accordance with Future Nurse: standards of proficiency for registered nurses (NMC 2018) or the Standards of proficiency for nursing associates (NMC 2018).